 The complexity of this response demands the international community go beyond the often simplistic humanitarian discourse on GBV to different ways of thinking about power, violence, male privilege, movement building, and healing.
 Like other parts of the report, the findings section is informed by an intersectional feminist analysis of violence as rooted in women's oppression and how it intersects with race, antisemitism, class, and sexual orientation and gender identity.
 Three months after the war in Ukraine started, with a response to over 2 million people, 90% of whom are women and children, duty-bearers (including INGOs and the UN) are again failing to adhere to their own global commitments to localization of humanitarian response and commitments to women and girls, including systematically creating ways for them to design and lead responses and incorporate their views into all phases of the humanitarian programme cycle.
-It is critical the international community understands the tradeoff women will continue to face between their own safety and the ability to meet their basic needs, if urgent action is not taken.
+It is critical the international community understands the trade-off women will continue to face between their own safety and the ability to meet their basic needs, if urgent action is not taken.

-A. Needs and risks of women's organizations, groups and collectives

-Polish civil society is actively working on a wide range of social justice issues especially in light of governmental anti-rights politics and the shrinking space for CSOs.
-From registered, formalized and well-established NGOs to grassroots activists and informal groups, they work to realize sexual and reproductive health and rights, with a major focus on access to abortion and contraception, as well as LGBTQIA+ rights, racism and islamophobia in migration policies.
+A. Needs and risks of women's organizations, groups and collectives to realize sexual and reproductive health and rights, with a major focus on access to abortion and contraception, as well as LGBTQIA+ rights, racism and islamophobia in migration policies.
 Working in a hostile environment with constant pushback on human rights from the government, religious, and reactionary forces, local feminist and gender justice activists and organizations are targeted for harassment, censorship and violence.
 Abortion activists and LGBTQIA+ communities, in particular, report continuous backlash and death threats.